MDK-15/SolarSense---EECE-490-Project/README.md

 # SolarSense - EECE 490 Project
+### This readme only provides a brief overview of the different files and methods we used throughout the project.
+Details can be found inside the notebooks.
 ### Many of the notebooks in this repository contain PATH variables in the first cell.
 The user needs to change them to their desired paths.
 ### Any .py has only been added to be imported into notebooks.
 They contain the same code as their .ipynb equivalent.
 ### Only the unsupervised learning notebooks were run on google colab.
 Everything else in this respository was run locally on Jupyter.